Good question, although roasting pigs is its "bread and butter" so to speak, you can actually do much more with it!

 On receiving your shipment your roaster will be securely packaged on a boxed pallet.
 There is some assembly required, simply attach the roasting box to the wheeled chassis and bolt together with the included parts.
 Inside the box you will also find 1 roasting pole, 1 carving tray, 2 spine clamps, 2 4-prong clamps, 2 leg triangles and 1 hex tool for securing implements to the pole.
 This is everything you need to cook whole animals, poultry and cuts of beef.
 Our most popular add on accessories are the rotisserie baskets, grill racks and smoke box, however we do have plenty of other accessories that can be found on the "Propane Roaster" product page.

 Once payment has been received, we can send your shipment directly to your doorstep.
 Shipping in Canada and the Continental United States takes approx. 5-10 days.
 Your sales representative will be able give you approximate date for receiving your roaster once it has shipped.
 Tracking information will also be provided to you so you can monitor where and when your roaster will arrive.

 Our roasters are proudly built by hand in St. Catharines, Ontario Canada, designed by caterers for caterers.
-Using only quality 304 grade 16-gauge surgical food grade steel and tig welded.
+Using only high quality 304 grade 16-gauge medical/food grade steel and tig welding.
 Our attention to detail, quality of materials and dedication to excellence is what sets us apart from other roasters on the market.

-We have been manufacturing roasters in Canada for over 10 years.
-In that time, we have not had a single burner or weld replaced on any of our roasters across the world!
+We have been manufacturing roasters in Canada for over 10 years, with our grand debut happening in 2008 at the National Restaurants Association Show in Chicago.
+After all of this time, we still have not had a single burner or weld replaced on any of our roasters sold across the world!